yopdog/test22/Liberland-constitution.md

  * **§X.4(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Agent or Member of the United Cantons Assembly in order to investigate the allegations.
  * **§X.4(4)** The Assembly Committee shall have the right to subpoena Agents and Members of the United Cantons Assembly to hear testimonies given under oath.
  * **§X.4(5)** The Assembly Committee shall prepare the Final Conclusions reporting evidence, if any, of said misconduct or mismanagement which shall be made public and passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant Persons as described by the Committee.
- * **§X.4(6)** Should any Agent or Member of the United Cantons Assembly be found by the Assembly Committee to be in breach of the rules of conduct binding him or her in the official capacity, the Committee shall have the power to punish him or her financially according to the relevant rules; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
+ * **§X.4(6)** Should any Agent or Member of the United Cantons Assembly be found by the Assembly Committee to be in breach of the rules of conduct binding him or her in the official capacity, the Committee shall have the power to punish him or her financially according to the relevant rules; testimonies given in breach of oath shall be prosecuted in a regular manner in a court.
  * **§X.4(7)** The Assembly Committee shall only deal with the matter for which it was established and shall disband no later than one year after its creation.
 * **§X.5.** The Assembly shall have the power to impeach the Chancellor or the Vice-Chancellor where applicable, along with the Cabinet by passing a Motion of No Confidence with a simple majority vote of the overall number of Assembly Representatives provided there is a simple majority for a prospective successor.